shinsenter/php/src/php/with-apache.md

 ## Using HTTPS

-The Docker images come with pre-generated SSL certificate files for testing HTTPS websites locally.
+The Docker images come with pre-generated SSL certificate files for testing HTTPS locally:

-The files are:
 - /etc/ssl/site/server.crt
 - /etc/ssl/site/server.key

-To use valid HTTPS certificates for your production website, you need to replace these files with your own valid SSL certificates by copying or mounting them from the host machine into the container.
+To use valid HTTPS certificates in production, replace these files with your own certificate and key, either by copying or mounting them from the host into the container.
-Simply overwrite the default certificate files with your own valid certificate and key files to enable true HTTPS for your production website.

 #### Using Dockerfile